crra/mp3binder/readme.md

 # About

-_mp3binder_ is a simple command line utility for concatenating/joining MP3 (formally: MPEG-1 Audio Layer III or MPEG-2 Audio Layer III) files without re-encoding.
+_mp3binder_ joins multiple MP3[^1] files into one without re-encoding.
+It writes ID3v2 tags and chapters[^2] for each file.

+## Why?

-Older mp3players e.g. stereos for children are not always capable of playing multiple files of an audio book in the correct order.
+Older mp3players (e.g. simple stereos for children), are not always capable of playing multiple files in the correct order.
 Joining them into one file removes this limitation.

-It is based on: http://www.dmulholl.com/dev/mp3cat.html and adds some more "batteries" like applying id3 tags or determine the output filename based on a given folder or apply an interlace file automatically in a folder if the file is named "\_interlace.mp3".
+Or sometimes a single mp3 file is more practical than a directory of files.

+## How

+This tool builds upon [Darren Mulholland](https://github.com/dmulholl)'s wonderfully simple [mp3cat](https://github.com/dmulholl/mp3cat) with the corresponding low-level library [mp3lib](https://github.com/dmulholl/mp3lib) which performs all the heavy lifting.
+The tool adds id3v2 tag support with the help of the [id3v2](https://github.com/bogem/id3v2) library by [Albert Nigmatzianov](https://github.com/bogem).

+# Features

+_mp3binder_:

+- combines multiple mp3 files **without re-encoding**
+- can embed a **cover image** (jpeg, png) to the output file
+  - either via the command line option: `--cover`
+  - or by copying from an input file, e.g. the first file: `--tcopy 1`
+  - or automatically if the folder of the mp3 files contain a `folder.jpg` or `cover.jpg` file
+  - the automation can be disabled with the command line option `--nodiscovery`
+- can add **files between each files** (e.g. silence)
+  - either via the command line option: `--interlace`
+  - or automatically if the folder of the mp3 files contain a `_interlace.mp3` file
+  - the automation can be disabled with the command line option `--nodiscovery`
+- can write **chapters** based on the id3v2 title of the input files
+  - it can be disabled with the command line option: `--nochapters`
+- can write **id3v2 tags** to the output file via the command line option: `--tapply 'TIT2="My Title",TALB="My album"'`
+  - the key can be any valid tag from the [id3v2 standard](https://id3.org/id3v2.3.0#Declared_ID3v2_frames)

 # Screenshot